My Attorney Screwed Up My Case…What Are My Rights?

 Legal malpractice claims can be difficult to win.
 It can also be difficult to find an attorney to agree to represent you against a fellow attorney.
 This is the reason you need to start your attorney search early, long before the statute of limitations deadline is looming.

 Schedule a free initial consultation as soon as you can.
-Contact an experienced attorney from Curiel & Runion Personal Injury Lawyers by calling (602) 595-5559 for a free consultation.
+Contact an experienced attorney from Runion Personal Injury Lawyers by calling (602) 595-5559 for a free consultation.
 When you schedule your appointment, mention that you want to file a legal malpractice claim so you can weed out attorneys who don’t take such claims.